Monarto Safari Park: Giraffe breeding programme

-Animals & Conservation efforts
+Animals and conservation efforts

 Endangered species

 The zoo is taking part in numerous conservation efforts with endangered species, and has breeding projects for many Australian native species, including bilby, eastern barred bandicoot, Tasmanian devil, warru (black-footed rock-wallaby) and yellow-footed rock-wallaby; as well as many exotic species (and endangered subspecies of some species) including addax, African wild dog, American bison, Barbary sheep, black rhinoceros, Persian fallow deer, Przewalski's horse, scimitar-horned oryx, South African cheetah and southern white rhinoceros.

 In 2006, the zoo began a breeding program for Tasmanian devils which are free of facial tumour disease.

 Previously widespread throughout the ranges of central Australia, the warru, or black-footed rock-wallaby, is as of July 2019 South Australia's most endangered mammal, primarily due to predation by foxes and feral cats.
 However Monarto has had some success in breeding the wallabies since the capture of 15 of them in 2007, and has helped to establish a viable population (22) of the wallabies in a 1 sqkm fenced area, known as the Pintji, in the Anangu Pitjantjatjara Yankunytjatjara (APY) lands.
 In June 2017 Monarto announced that 25 of the population bred at Pintji, along with 15 others, had been released into the wild.
 These will be monitored and feral animal control measures are in place.